InspiryThemes/realhomes-docs/docs/index.md

 !!! info "Important"

-    This documentation was last updated on **September 18th, 2024**.
-The current version of the RealHomes Theme is {== **v4.3.3** ==}.
+    This documentation was last updated on **October 4th, 2024**.
+The current version of the RealHomes Theme is {== **v4.3.4** ==}.
 Please ensure your theme is up-to-date to take advantage of the latest features and improvements.
 For guidance on how to update the RealHomes Theme, refer to [**this article**](https://support.inspirythemes.com/knowledgebase/how-to-update-realhomes-theme-to-the-latest-version/).

 Thank you for choosing the **RealHomes Theme**!
 For any inquiries not covered in this documentation, you can: